Meet Our Administrators

 Co-Principal - Craig Osika

 I am a proud graduate of Hobart High School, class of 1998.
 I received his B.S from the School of Public and Environment Affairs from IU Bloomington in 2004 and a B.S. in Health and Physical education from St. Joseph's College in 2010.
-I am currenty the Dean of Students for the sophomore class and serve as the Head Football Coach.
+Additionally, I currently serve as the Head Football Coach.

 Dean of Students - Shaun Zoladz